krishaamer/green-filter-research/research/literature/design.md

 -   Anon.
 (2023d) Ethical brand ratings

 ### Food {#food}

+#### Perennial Crops {#perennial-crops}

+-   Multi-year crops reduce inputs of gasoline, labor, etc. Aubrey Streit Krug and Yin Lu (2023)

+-   Large agritech like Monsanto rely on selling seeds annualy for profits, which has lead to farmer suicides when crops fail.

+#### Culture, Community, Cuisine, Storytelling {#culture-community-cuisine-storytelling}

+Food is about enticing human imagination and taste buds.

+-   Potato used to be a newcomer and innovative crop in Europe, and not it’s so common, we forget it’s no originally from here.

+-   Aubrey Streit Krug and Yin Lu (2023) food is also about cuisine and culture; foods become popular if we hear stories and see cuisine around a particular crop.

 -   “The agricultural sector contributes to approximately 13.5% of the total global anthropogenic greenhouse gas emissions and accounts for 25% of the total CO2 emission” Nabipour Afrouzi et al. (2023).
 Poore and Nemecek (2018) suggests 26% of carbon emissions come from food production.
 Saner et al. (2015) reports dairy (46%) and meat and fish (29%) products making up the largest GHG emission potential.
 Springmann et al. (2021) proposes veganism is the most effective decision to reduce personal CO2 emissions.